HW-VMCL/hw-vmcl.github.io/_pages/about.md

 [**Project**](https://gitee.com/hongyuan-wang-bit/models/tree/hysat_mm23/research/cv/hysat)

-- Our method can better model spectral-wise correlation compared to existing Transformer-based method.
+- Our method can better model spectral-wise correlation compared to the existing Transformer-based method.
+- **Note**: Due to restrictions imposed by our partner company, MindSpore reconstruction of the code is presented.
+As the partner company has not yet merged the code into the main branch after many of our struggles, the link provided in the paper is currently inaccessible.
+Please use the branch code we supplied here instead, thanks.
 </div>
 </div>

 # 🎖 Honors and Awards
+- *2025.06* Outstanding Graduate.
 - *2024.11* National Scholarship.
-- *2024.10* Outstanding Student of Beijing Institute of Technology.
+- *2024.10* Outstanding Student.
 - *2024.10* M.S.
 Student Grand Prize Scholarship.
 - *2024.01* First Place Winner of ICASSP SP Grand Challenge on Hyperspectral Skin Vision.
 - *2023.10* M.S.
 Student Grand Prize Scholarship.
 - *2022.10* M.S.
 New Student First Prize Scholarship.

-# 📖 Educations
+# 📖 Educations & Experiences
+- *2025 - Now*, DJI, Camera Department.
-- *2022.09 - Now*, School of Computer Science, Beijing Institute of Technology.
+- *2022 - 2025*, School of Computer Science, Beijing Institute of Technology.
-- *2018.09 - 2022.06*, School of Computer Science, Beijing Institute of Technology.
+- *2018 - 2022*, School of Computer Science, Beijing Institute of Technology.

 # 💻 Internships & Projects
 - *2021.11 - 2022.05*, Baidu, Vision Department.